shams-nahid/My-Daily-AWS-Study/docs/Notes/IAM/01 IAM STS.md

 - Define principal to access resource in the `IAM Role`
 - Use `STS` to retrieve credentials and impersonate the `IAM` role using `AssumeRole API`
 - This credentials valid 15 mins to 1 hour

+### Sharing Resource

+To share a resource of account A to account B

+- Account A creates an IAM role and attach it with a permission policy
+- Account A attaches a trust policy that identifies account B as principle who can assume role
+- Account B create a permission to assume the role of account B